pgMemento/pgMemento/README.md

 But this technology is still young and there are not many tools out there that provide the same functionality like pgMemento.
-A notable implementation is [Logicaldecoding](https://github.com/sebastian-r-schmidt/logicaldecoding) by Sebastian R. Schmidt. [pgaudit](https://github.com/2ndQuadrant/pgaudit) by 2ndQuadrant and its [fork](https://github.com/pgaudit/pgaudit) by David Steele are only logging transaction metadata at the moment and not the data itself.
+A notable implementation is [Logicaldecoding](https://github.com/sebastian-r-schmidt/logicaldecoding) by Sebastian R. Schmidt. [pgaudit](https://github.com/pgaudit/pgaudit) by David Steele is great for logging transaction metadata (not the data itself).

 ## 5. Installation